mgl-aguiar/star-wars_API/README.md

 # Summary

-This is a Star Wars API to search for characters from specific movies or to search for planets according to climate type. <br>
+This is a Star Wars API to search for characters from specific movies or to search for planets according to climate type.
 The data is fetched from the [SWAPI](https://swapi.py4e.com/) Star Wars API.

 # Setup